Open-Ended Automatic Programming Through Combinatorial Evolution: Introduction

-In contrast to such evolutionary computation, \textit{combinatorial evolution} as proposed by W. Brian Arthur \cite{ArthurSydney.2018,Arthur.2009} makes no modifications to the organisms themselves.
+Genetic algorithms and evolutionary computation in general are widely used for solving optimisation problems \cite{Baeck.1996}.
+Such algorithms follow the paradigm of biological evolution.
+They consist of a collection of virtual organisms, where every organism represents a possible solution to a given problem.
+Some fitness measure is then calculated for each organism in an iterative process and it tries to find improved solutions by forming random mutations and crossovers on them.\\ In contrast to such evolutionary computation, \emph{combinatorial evolution} as proposed by W. Brian Arthur \cite{Arthur.2009,ArthurSydney.2018}, makes no modifications to the organisms themselves.
 New solutions are formed through the combination of existing components which then form new solutions in later iterations with the goal of satisfying certain needs.
 The more useful a combination is, the higher is its need rating.
-Combining existing components to construct new components can be observed in the evolution of technology \cite{ArthurSydney.2018,Arthur.2009}.
+Combining existing components to construct new components can be observed in the evolution of technology \cite{Arthur.2009,ArthurSydney.2018}.
 For instance, the invention of radar was only possible through combining simpler electronic parts fulfilling functions like amplification and wave generation \cite{Arthur.2006}.
 In order to investigate combinatorial evolution, Arthur and Polak \cite{Arthur.2006} created a simple computer simulation, where electronic circuits were evolved in a combinatorial manner.
 Their simulation started by randomly combining primitive elementary logic gates and then used these simpler combinations for more complicated combinations in later iterations.
 Over time, a small number of simple building blocks was transformed into many complicated ones, where some of them might be useful for future applications.
-Surprisingly, only a few iterations were required until more complicated building blocks were generated in the simulation \cite{Arthur.2006}.
-It was concluded that combinatorial evolution allows building some kind of library of building blocks for the creation future more complicated building blocks.
+It was concluded that combinatorial evolution allows building some kind of library of building blocks for the creation of future and more complicated building blocks.\\ Intriguingly, combinatorial evolution is a key ingredient to achieve open-ended evolution \cite{Thurner.2011,Thurner.2018}, that is the ongoing creation of novelty \cite{Banzhaf.2016,Taylor.2019}.
+This contrasts classical computational approaches where the aim is to converge towards a solution as fast as possible.
+Computational approaches according to open-ended evolution are therefore not more efficient but they are more creative since they generate ongoing novelty.\\ Here we want to explore whether combinatorial evolution could be also applied to software development, more specifically to automatic programming to eventually make it open-ended \cite{Christen.2021}.
+An early idea of automatic programming was to implement high-level programming languages that are more human readable resulting in compilers, which produce low-level programs -- down to machine code -- from human readable syntax \cite{Chun.2005}.
+However, human input in some form was still needed and the programming task was simply transferred to a higher level.
+Furthermore, the software solution is limited by the programmer's capabilities and creativity.
+Language therefore remains a barrier between programmers and computers.
+A way around this barrier would be to let the computer do the programming (also occasionally denoted as metaprogramming \cite{Czarnecki.2000}), which might even lead to better programs.
+Koza \cite{Koza.1994} addressed this issue through genetic programming, where populations of computer programs are generated by a computer using genetic algorithms.
+The problem space consists of programs that try to solve (or approximately solve) problems.
+It has been demonstrated that random mutations and crossovers in source code can effectively contribute in creating new sophisticated programs \cite{poli2007genetic}.\\ Therefore, it seems possible to define a programming task and let a computer do the programming.
+However, looking at the process of software development, programming seems more comparable to technological rather than biological evolution.
+Existing libraries or algorithms are often integrated into new software without the necessity of modifying them.
+Therefore, an automatic programming approach that creates new computer programs by means of combinatorial evolution might be an interesting alternative to genetic programming.
+Also, due to open-endedness, combinatorial evolution holds the promise to be more creative generating ongoing novelty.
+In the present study we investigate ways to define a programming task for automatic programming through combinatorial evolution including the evaluation of the generated code with a need rating.
+Our research question is whether it is possible to generate computer programs of increasing complexity using automatic programming through combinatorial evolution.
+Specifically, we ask what kind of basic code blocks are needed at the beginning?
+How are these code blocks implemented to allow them to combine?
+How can code complexity be measured?